 - Drill Sergeant Nasty: You run into one of these when you train to be an astronaut.
 If you screw up, you end up reassigned to train elsewhere under an intelligent dolphin.
 Who's even nastier.

 - Fantastic Racism: Humans fear cyborgs.
 It's meant to be shown as intolerance, but, interestingly, pretty much all cyborgs you meet on your way are in fact evil.
+They even form a terrorist organization, C.O.W.
+(Cyborgs Overrunning the World).

 - Mad Scientist: Who transports you into Another Dimension against your will.